stakater/GitWebhookProxy/README.md

 #### Configuring

-Update the above mentioned parameters according to your configuration and update `host` and `upstreamURL` with your config values as well
+Below mentioned values in `gitwebhookproxy.yaml` have been hard coded to run in our cluster.
+Please make sure to update these according to your own configuration.

+1. Change below mentioned values in `Ingress` in `gitwebhookproxy.yaml`

 ```yaml
  rules: